sp1r/gurps4/docs/source/spells.rst

 Command
 =======
+| **Prerequisites**:  Magery 2 and Forgetfulness.

-Blocking; Resisted by Will
+| **Classes**: Blocking; Resisted by Will
+| **Cost**: 2.
+|

 Lets the caster give the subject one immediate command – a word and a gesture, or at most two words – which the subject must obey.
-If the subject is unable to fulfill the command imme- diately or on his next turn, the spell has no effect.
+If the subject is unable to fulfill the command immediately or on his next turn, the spell has no effect.

 Some examples:
-“Drop it!” – the subject drops what- ever he was holding.
+ - “Drop it!” – the subject drops whatever he was holding.
-“Look!” – the subject looks in the direction the caster indicates.
+ - “Look!” – the subject looks in the direction the caster indicates.
-“Wait!” – the subject takes the Wait maneuver on his next turn.
+ - “Wait!” – the subject takes the Wait maneuver on his next turn.
-Cost: 2.
-Prerequisites: Forgetfulness.
-Magery 2 and

 ********
 Movement
 ********

 These spells physically manipulate the subject or affect his movement abilities.

 =============================================== ======================= =========================================== ================================